 Scroll down to read blog!
 Posts are in reverse order – most recent first!
-This blog is about our adventures in our Campervan Boris, which are often somewhat spontaneous!
+However, in the menu below, we have grouped them into whole trips, which can be read in chronological order!
+This blog was set up to be our diary of our adventures in our Campervan Boris, which are often somewhat spontaneous! however, we have also had some big adventures without Boris, and these are included here too!
 We have a particular interest in Good Food so this features quite frequently, and I hope to make this a useful resource for fellow travellers.
 Welcome :)

 Yesterday, we went on a day trip to meet our son and daughter-in-law Peter and Tracy.
 We live too far apart to visit for the day, so we decided to meet in the middle and take our ‘house’ with us!

 We met at Welford Park, a privately owned house in Berkshire which is famous for its snowdrops.

 Despite being a bitterly cold day, we had a lovely walk around the grounds and marvelled at the carpets of snowdrops and aconites.
 There were also hopeful signs of spring everywhere, with hellebores, daphne and witch hazel coming into bloom, and catkins and willow buds in abundance.